 Fractures in the floor are most commonly seen when using prefinished wood planks because these planks are more prone to damage from flooring nailers.
 Manufacturers now make adaptors for nailers to prevent this, but it is still a common problem.
 The best way to prevent this from happening is to use a qualified installer who uses the correct tools on your floor.

-If you are looking to replace or repair your hardwood floor in your Milton home, you can trust the experts at Milton Hardwood Floors to provide you with the longest lasting and most durable hardwood flooring.
-We have various types of hardwood flooring options you can choose from, including vintage and superior hardwood floors.
+Prevention is always essential – but if you are looking to replace or repair your floors, you can trust the experts at Milton Hardwood Floors to provide you with the longest lasting and most durable hardwood flooring.
+We even offer installation across our surrounding installation service area.
+We carry various types of hardwood flooring options you can choose from, including vintage and superior hardwood floors.
 Give us a call toll-free at 1-866-414-0022, visit us at 53 Steeles Ave East in Milton or browse our selection online at miltonhardwood.com!